onlinemoose/carboncopy/README.md

 # carboncopy
-A plugin for Miro boards enabling users to syncronise Sticy notes, text, shapes and cards on a Miro board.
-Some call this "card mirroring".
+A plugin for Miro boards to build lean stories

 # Install dependencies
 `npm i`